 Certain employees have the right to early exercise unvested stock options, subject to rights held by the Company to repurchase unvested shares in the event of voluntary or involuntary termination.
 The Company accounts for cash received in consideration for the early exercise of unvested stock options as a non-current liability, included as a component of other liabilities in the Company's unaudited condensed consolidated balance sheets.

-Stock option activity for the three months ended March 31, 2024 is as follows (in thousands, except share and per share data):
+Stock option activity for the three six months ended March 31, 2024 June 30, 2024 is as follows (in thousands, except share and per share data): follows: